-Hisar (city) Travel Guide
+Hisar (city) City

-City City in Haryana, known for its agriculture
+City in Haryana, known for its agriculture

 Hisar’s flat plains host busy grain markets and textile mills; visitors inspect Firoz Shah’s 14th-century fort and the state museum, or head to nearby Rakhigarhi for Indus Valley archaeology.
 Local dhabas serve stout lassi and hearty Punjabi-style roti to working crowds.

-Why Visit Hisar (city)? #
+Why Visit Hisar (city)?#

 Hisar is a stop for travelers interested in history, textile crafts and regional cuisine.
 Ancient remains and the Firoz Shah-era fort neighborhood recall its medieval past, while nearby Rakhigarhi connects visitors with one of the subcontinent’s oldest Indus Valley sites.
 The city’s long hosiery and weaving tradition makes markets a draw, and hearty Haryanvi food-think bajra rotis and lassi at roadside dhabas-grounds the experience in local flavor.